One of the most fascinating lakes in the world can be found on a relatively small island off the coast of Australia.

 This also means that it’s a saline or “salt lake” with extremely high levels of salt content.
 The salt levels are comparable to those of the Dead Sea on the border of Jordan and Israel, one of the saltiest bodies of water on the planet with salt levels up to 9.6 times higher than in the ocean.

-Yes, this pretty much allows you to sit in the water as if you sit in a chair without having to put in any effort to stay afloat!
+Yes, this pretty much allows you to sit in the water as if you sit in a chair without having to put to stay afloat!

 4. The water of the lake is permanently pink